HPCSys-Lab/HPC-101/tutorials/install-singularity/README.md

 # Install Singularity

 In order to create singularity containers, you need to install singularity on your computer.
 We strongly recommend the use of Linux.
 If you do not have a Linux system, you can use the [Online Builder](https://cloud.sylabs.io/builder) to create your containers.

 For those who have Linux, you can try to run one of the script bellow (both scripts need root privileges):

 - [install-singularity-debian.sh](https://github.com/HPCSys-Lab/HPC-101/blob/main/tutorials/install-singularity/install-singularity-debian.sh)
 - [install-singularity-ubuntu.sh](https://github.com/HPCSys-Lab/HPC-101/blob/main/tutorials/install-singularity/install-singularity-ubuntu.sh)
+- On ArchLinux Singularity is on AUR as [singularity-container](https://aur.archlinux.org/packages/singularity-container)

 After that, you can verify your installation with: